ptomato/inform7-ide/README.md

 ## Installation notes ##

-* The GNOME Inform 7 source code distribution does not include any binaries.
+* The Inform 7 IDE source code distribution does not include any binaries.
-  If you compile GNOME Inform 7 from source, you will need to download the Linux command-line package appropriate for your processor from
+  If you compile the Inform 7 IDE from source, you will need to download the Linux command-line package appropriate for your processor from
   <http://inform7.com> and put the `ni` file in the directory `src/ni`
   before doing `./configure`.